KDE/documentation-develop-kde-org/content/hig/icons/monochrome/action.md

 Use appropriate metaphors to indicate what an action does.
 {{< /do >}}
 {{< dont src="/hig/action-metaphor-dont.png" >}}
-Don't use inaccurate or conflicting metaphors--- this will mislead your user and lead to frustration.
+Don't use inaccurate or conflicting metaphors — this will mislead your user and lead to frustration.
 {{< /dont >}}
 {{< /compare >}}